jameswilltrawick/Visualizing-New-York/README.txt

  			* preprocess.py - Clean and transforms values in dataset into more usable form
  			* ML.py - Train and build a prediction model using Random Forest

- 		c) /data directory
+ 		c) /data
- 			This directory contains the input and output of our analysis
+ 			This directory contains the input and output of our analysis (in a zipped file)
  			* 2020highschool.csv - input data for ClassifySchoolQuality.py
  			* SchoolQualityResponse.csv - input data for ClassifySchoolQuality.py
  			* school_quality_rating.csv - output of running ClassifySchoolQuality.py